adamohern/good_kitty/README.md

 lx.bless(CommandClass, 'breakfast')
 ```

 Hooray!
 You now have a first-class MODO command.
-Type `bacon.and.eggs` into the MODO command line, and read your delicious result.
+Type `breakfast` into the MODO command line, and read your delicious result.

 But it really gets nice when you want to ask the user for something.